Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="logs-and-stems">

 **Tree bark and mushroom stems** should have heavy amounts of antialiasing in the direction the texture goes added manually using added colors.
-This is primarily done to preserve the aesthetic of Vattic’s original logs, which had an extremely glossy, almost motion blurred appearance and had no real reasoning for being so.
+This is primarily done to preserve the aesthetic of Vattic's original logs, which had an extremely glossy, almost motion blurred appearance and had no real reasoning for being so.

 <img src="/images/pages/textures/classicfaithful/33.png" alt="log and stem textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 33:</b> Examples of heavily motion blurred logs.
-Note the usage of added colors going in the direction of the texture’s linearity.</i></p>
+Note the usage of added colors going in the direction of the texture's linearity.</i></p>

 <br id="refined-wood">